imarc/handbook/servers.markdown

 	run.sh create-server@<name> <EBS Size in GB> [<Instance Type (m1.small, m1.large, etc)>] [<AMI Type (web-server)] [<Region (us-east-1)>] [Zone (a, b, etc)]

 When a new server is created, the instance is provided a bootstrapping script in its user data.
 User data is a customizable area in memory which the instance can access directly.
-Using the cloud-init package this area is populate with an initialization script which is then executed at startup.
+Using the cloud-init package this area is populated with an initialization script which is then executed at startup.
 The provided user data script takes the following actions:

 1. Clone or update the local aws-scripts copy
 2. Execute the the aws-scripts `init.sh` script with the "persist" argument